tajmone/pb-archives-test/tutorials/OOP-CONV/purebasic-oop-7.markdown

 !AlertNote
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 !anchor(admonition-on-object-being-a-pointer)
 In relation to what was studied up to now, the object will always be a pointer.
 It isn’t an issue, rather it’s the consequence of our choice of grouping together access to methods and members ([What?!
-I don’t remember!](#endclass-keyword)).
+I don’t remember!][EndClass keyword]).
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~